Adam Starr

 Adam Starr learned the art of simple storytelling from his experience as a kindergarten teacher.
 He now distills high-stakes business and technology disputes into concise and compelling stories for jurors and judges.

 Adam is the co-chair of the firm’s software and technology group.
-He particularly enjoys representing startups, creators, and inventors in intellectual property and royalty disputes.
+He particularly enjoys representing video game developers, startups, creators, and inventors in intellectual property and royalty disputes.
 He loves protecting innovators and thought leaders against legal bullies and thieves.
+Adam has represented startups, creatives, and innovators across a wide range of products and industries including software as a service, video games, toys, and construction technology.

 By using a nimble and strategic approach—and a willingness to try cases—Adam safeguards his clients’ intellectual property.
-Because Adam is well-versed in the tools of development and design, including GitHub, JIRA, and Confluence, he brings a litigation advantage and significant cost savings to his clients.
-Similarly, he has used his understanding of startup business models (including the valuation, acquisition, and sales process) to create damages models based on revenue multipliers, resulting in greater recovery for his clients, instead of just relying on traditional lost profit principles.
+Because Adam is well-versed in development and design tools, including GitHub, JIRA, and Confluence, he brings a litigation advantage and significant cost savings to his clients.
+Likewise, he has used his understanding of startup business models (including the valuation, acquisition, and sales process) to create damages models based on revenue multipliers, resulting in greater recovery for his clients instead of just relying on traditional lost profit principles.

 Intellectual Property Cases